Representing Your Rights During IRS And State Tax Audits

 Has the IRS informed you of a pending audit?
 Does the IRS suspect you of tax fraud?
-Are you concerned that you may need to serve time in jail?
+Are you concerned about going to jail?

 The IRS has vast powers to investigate your finances and to recommend cases for criminal prosecution based on alleged findings of tax crimes.
 You do, however, have options during the audit process.
 Often, the best option is to work with an experienced tax attorney who can negotiate with the IRS and present your situation in the best possible light.